nasa-gibs/worldview/config/default/common/config/metadata/stories/hls_intro/step009.md

-Pivot irrigation in Egypt comes into view with the higher resolution imagery.
+Pivot irrigation in Egypt comes into view with this higher resolution imagery.